 With complete control over your writing and publishing journey, you’re the one responsible for the quality of the work you share with the world.
 Share your writing too early and you risk rejection, bad reviews, and poor sales.

-We’re developing Feedback to help writers create the best possible novel.
-You’ll be able to use Feedback in several phases of your writing.
+We’re developing Fictionary to help writers create the best possible novel.
+You’ll be able to use Fictionary in several phases of your writing.

 After a first draft: Are you unsure if your manuscript is ready for others to read?
 We believe you should make your novel as good as you possibly can before sharing it.
 This will ensure you get higher quality comments on your work.

 After beta readers: Perhaps you’ve had negative critiques from beta readers.
-Feedback will guide you through a rewrite and help you address the comments you received.
+Fictionary will guide you through a rewrite and help you address the comments you received.

 After self-publishing: What if you’ve published your novel, but it’s not selling well or you’re getting poor reviews?
 If you’re self-published, you’re in the lucky position to be able to rewrite and republish a new edition.

-You can liken Feedback to an editorial assessment you do yourself.
+You can liken Fictionary to an editorial assessment you do yourself.

 Rewriting: What’s in it for you?
 You’ll be proud you created a novel that your readers love.